joemoose/dungeoneers.d20/docs/equipment.md

 ## Coins

 Your character can carry up to 100 coins freely in their pockets.
-After that, each additional 200 coins occupy one inventory slot.
+After that, each additional 200 coins occupies one inventory slot.

 ## Constraints